Federal Wire Act Explained

 Fighting The Wire Act

 Some states have taken legal action to fight some of the provisions of the Wire Act.
 New Hampshire, for example, won a court case against the Federal government, the upshot of which was that the Wire Act only applies to sports betting.
 Basically, the 2011 opinion of the Wire Act stated that it applied only to sports betting, but in 2018, the federal government decided to try to push it a little bit, and provided a legal opinion stating that they believed that it applied to all online gambling.
-This opinion was rejected by a judge, and the Wire Act, as of now, only applies to sports betting.
+In June of 2019, this opinion was rejected by a judge, and the Wire Act, as of now, only applies to sports betting.
+The Department of Justice plans to appeal this ruling in the First Circuit Court of Appeals.
+This is where the case currently resides.
+For now, this means that sports betting is the only thing subject to the Wire Act.
+The results of the appeal could change this.